This beautiful bay, and the rest of the coastline, is one of nature's greatest gifts.

 Grab a bite to eat or a quick drink at The Marsden Grotto

 If you fancy some refreshment or lunch then make a pit stop at the Marsden Grotto pub.

-This is Europe's only 'cave pub' hewn out of the rocks at a time when smugglers roamed the shores.
+This is reported to be Europe's only 'cave pub' hewn out of the rocks at a time when smugglers roamed the shores.

 Marsden Bay is known locally for its colourful history of smugglers, wrecks and famous ghost John the Jibber who is said to haunt the Grotto!